emberjs/rfcs/text/0626-invoke-helper.md

 with higher level wrappers, possibly decorators, that will be much easier to use and recommend to average app developers.
 As such, it will only be taught through API documentation.

+Once community addons are built with higher level APIs that are more ergonomic, we should also add a section in the guides that uses them to demonstrate techniques for using helpers in JS.
+This strategy is similar to how modifiers are documented today.

 ### API Docs